silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Making_A_SilverStripe_Core_Release.md

 * Make sure that the [download page](http://www.silverstripe.org/download) on silverstripe.org has the release available.
 If it's a stable, it will appear at the top of the page.
-If an RC pre-release, it will be available under the [development builds](http://www.silverstripe.org/download#download-releases) section.
+If it's a pre-release, it will be available under the [development builds](http://www.silverstripe.org/download#download-releases) section.
 If it's not available, you might need to check that the release was properly uploaded to aws s3, or that you aren't viewing a cached version of